armmosikyan66/EEG-Mental-State-Monitoring/README.md

 - **Feature Extraction:** Identifies features correlated with relaxation, such as specific frequency bands.
 - **Statistical Analysis:** Compares relaxation metrics across sessions to assess effectiveness.

-## Contributing

-Contributions to improve the project are welcome.
-Please refer to the CONTRIBUTING.md file for guidelines on how to make a contribution.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

----

-This template provides a solid starting point.
-You can customize each section to fit the specifics of your project.
-For example, you might want to add more detailed usage examples, delve deeper into the data analysis methodology, or provide a FAQ section if there are common questions about your project.